Comparing different subgradient methods for solving convex optimization problems with functional constraints: Primal-dual subgradient method (PDS)

 \section{Primal-dual subgradient method (PDS)}

-In this section, we extend the primal-dual subgradient method introduced in Boyd's lecture notes \cite[Section 8]{boyd2014subgradient}.
-The idea of our method is to replace the augmentation of the augmented Lagrangian considered in \cite[Section 8]{boyd2014subgradient} by a more general penalty term.
-We also prove the convergence guarantee and provide convergence rate order for this method.
+This section extends the primal-dual subgradient method introduced in Boyd's lecture notes \cite[Section 8]{boyd2014subgradient}.
+The idea of our method is to replace the augmentation of the augmented Lagrangian considered in \cite[Section 8]{boyd2014subgradient} with a more general penalty term.
+We also prove the convergence guarantee and provide a convergence rate order for this method.